FailAcademy/learning/web-dev-foundation/_lessons/05-deploy/02-hosting.md

 slides: ['_slides/05-deploy/02-hosting-slides.md']
 ---

-## Pre-Class Work

-- Reading
-- Have a domain name picked out, or ready for class.
-- Install FTP Software, Filezilla, or Transmit (See Resources).
-- Bring your credit card to class if you are purchasing hosting.

-## Reading
+## Recommended Reading

 From the HTML & CSS textbook:

-- Domain Names & Web Hosting *(pp. 487-488)*
+- Domain Names & Hosting (pp. 487-488)
-- FTP *(pp. 489-490)*
+- FTP & Third-Party Tools (pp. 489-490)

 ## Learning Objectives

+- Learn how to upload files via FTP to a typical web host.
-- Purchase/reserve a domain name.
+- Learn how to purchase a domain name and set name servers.
-- Set the name servers to your host.
-- Differentiate between different web hosting options (shared, VPS, etc).
+- Understand the difference between various kinds of web hosting options (shared, VPS, etc).
-- Upload files via FTP to a typical web host.

 ## Keywords